-Antarctica, South Georgia & Falklands cruise in 2022
+Antarctica, South Georgia & Falklands cruise

-Description of Antarctica, South Georgia & Falklands cruise in 2022
+Description of Antarctica, South Georgia & Falklands cruise

 Take all your preconceptions about the nature of cruise holidays and toss them overboard.
 This epic voyage around the Antarctic Peninsula, scheduled for January, will amaze you not only with the variety of scenery and the wildlife on display, but with how a small ship cruise promises endless potential for adventure.